Learn how we communicate key product changes to you

 See our Product Roadmap to see the new functionality we're planning, working on, or have recently released.

 Breaking changes are changes that are not possible to make backwards-compatible.
-When deprecating these, we try to follow the parallel change pattern (also called expand and contract pattern).
+When deprecating these, we try to follow the parallel change pattern (also called the expand and contract pattern).

 When planning to make a breaking change, we'll post the details of the upcoming deprecation on our Important updates at least three months before it is released.